docsforadobe/javascript-tools-guide/docs/user-interface-tools/size-and-location-objects.md

 ### Dimension

 Defines the size of a Window or user-interface element.
-Contains an array, `[ width, height ]`, that defines the element’s size in pixels.
+Contains an array, `[ width, height ]`, that defines the element's size in pixels.

-A `Dimension` object is created when you set an element’s size or `preferredSize` property.
+A `Dimension` object is created when you set an element's size or `preferredSize` property.
 (A `preferredSize` of -1 causes the size to be calculated automatically.)

 - An object must contain properties named `width` and `height`.